 Besides yoga, how do you support your lifestyle?

 I rent out my apartment back home on Airbnb and that helps even out my travel expenses.
-Getting sponsorships for my travel blog, Love the Search and contributing to We Are Sole Sisters has provided me with some free tours and accommodation.
+Getting sponsorships for my travel blog and contributing to We Are Sole Sisters has provided me with some free tours and accommodation.
 I’m not great at monetizing my blog, but some people are able to live off of it.
 Friends who run retreats and workshops also invite me to teach yoga classes or give talks about my alternative lifestyle.

 Where do you see yourself in 5 years time?